 To answer "a," all extra-budgetary funds within the SAI's mandate must be audited.
 A "b" response applies if extra-budgetary funds accounting for at least twothirds of, but not all, expenditures associated with extra-budgetary funds within the SAI's mandate have been audited.
 A "c" response applies if extra-budgetary funds accounting for less than two-thirds of expenditures associated with extra-budgetary funds within the SAI's mandate have been audited.
 A "d" response applies if extra-budgetary funds have not been audited.

-d.
-No extra-budgetary funds have been audited.
+a.
+All extra-budgetary funds within the SAI's mandate have been audited.